Aging Matters: Annual art show, sale to aid meal program

 - 1:30 p.m.
 Wednesdays: Fellowship and games.
 Free.

 - 2:30 p.m.
-Wednesday: Way Back Wednesdays on Zoom.
+March 8 and 22: Way Back Wednesdays on Zoom.
 Paul McCraw, a local historian and retired history teacher, will discuss local and world history and relate it to today’s events.
 Free.

-- 1 p.m.
-Thursday: Yoga open house.
-Light refreshments and a free combined level yoga class, meets at Pfafftown Baptist Church, 4336 Transou Road, Pfafftown.

-- 1 p.m.
-Thursdays: Chair yoga with Ruth Washum, meets at Pfafftown Baptist Church, 4336 Transou Road, Pfafftown.
-A $4 donation is requested.

 - 5 p.m.
 Thursdays: Intergenerational Community Drumming Circle, all ages and experience levels are welcome.
 Bring a drum or one is available.
 Free.